 Social media and mobilising protests

-When one of the authors of this article first started teaching in Myanmar in 2013, the country was still under military rule, with nightly curfews and limited access to goods and services.
+When I first had contact with Myanmar in 2013, the country was still under military rule, with nightly curfews and limited access to goods and services.
 Since then, and especially since elections in 2015, the country has opened up dramatically, with huge investment from China, Japan and other (largely) Asian countries.
 High-rise blocks now fill the skyline of Myanmar’s largest city, Yangon, while shopping malls, cinemas and cafés have started to introduce a more consumer lifestyle alongside the traditional open markets and street stalls.

 Perhaps the biggest change has been the advent of the internet and social media, largely accessed through mobile phones.
 This is the main way in which young people and others have mobilised protests and communicate what is happening to the rest of the world.
 Photos and videos of demonstrations are posted daily on Myanmar Facebook sites, gathering hundreds of supportive messages and comments.

 The military tried to clamp down on this by cutting the internet, TV channels and phone lines after they seized power.
 No such curbs were introduced when online hate speech fuelled the army’s atrocities against the Rohingya in 2017.
 Now internet shut-downs have been repeated regularly over the past two weeks.
 To evade these restrictions, instructions for downloading virtual private networks were quickly posted on Facebook and Twitter.